- 1 Definition

 - Since 2002 has US / EU criteria been clearly the most widely used.

 - In 2016 new ACR / EULAR criteria (follow the link below) were published.
 In these kidney criteria, previously diagnosed lymphoma does not prevent Sjøgren diagnosis.
 Probably the academic community will use these in research studies and to some extent also to make the Sjøgren diagnosis in clinical practice going forward.

 Both sets of criteria require the presence of either SSA antibody (Ro) in the blood sample or typical changes in the tissue sample (biopsy).

 Most people with Sjøgren's syndrome use artificial tear fluid, for example Artelac or similar several times daily.
 Viscotear gel is often used in the evening or at night.
 Several types of artificial tear fluid are available on a "blue prescription" (code L40) for reduced tear production and a definite diagnosis.
 The pharmacy can provide further information.
-Specialist prescribes for the first time, GP can renew prescriptions.
+Specialist (ophthalmologist or rheumatologist) prescribes for the first time, GP can renew prescriptions.

 - Some people with a lot of ailments benefit from ciclosporin eye drops (Ikervis).
 The indication should be made by the ophthalmologist

 - Mini-Scleral contact lenses can also reduce dryness (reference: Harthan JS, 2018)

 - A few benefit from stopping the drainage of tear fluid from the eyes by sealing the tear ducts.
 There are various methods that are performed by the ophthalmologist

 It is important to have good oral and dental hygiene because teeth are easily damaged (caries) when too little spit is produced